 - Ramada Resort by Wyndham Shoal Bay: mid-range accommodation.
 They have spacious apartments with kitchenettes and living areas and is handily located right across the road from beautiful Shoal Bay beach.
 It has a swimming pool and is attached to the Shoal Bay Country Club.

-- Airbnbs: There are loads of fantastic Airbnbs in Port Stephens.
+- Private holiday homes: There are loads of fantastic holiday homes in Port Stephens.
 We particularly love the look of

 - Shoal Apartments – this 2-beroom apartment is handily located on Shoal Bay beach close to restaurants and amenities.